 It could be used as a creative activity or you could use it as a prayer experience.
-To make it a prayer experience, you might like to pray for different things as you place different items down in the design.
-For example: when you place heavier items like rocks down, pray about the struggles you are facing; green leaves could be prayers for the things that give you life; flowers might be for the things that bring you joy; brown leaves might be for some of the people in your life; and sticks might be for the things you are working towards.
+To create prayer time you might like to pray for different things as you place different items down in the design.
+For example; when you place heavier items down such as rocks this might be prayers for the struggles you are facing, green leaves could be the things that give you life, flowers might be the things that bring you joy, brown leaves might be some of the people in your life and sticks might be the things you are working towards.
 Each person might add to the mandala or create their own.